AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/aem-runtime.md

 ## Stopping an local AEM runtime

 In order to stop a local AEM runtime, either AEM Author or Publish service, open the command line window that was used to start the the AEM Runtime, and tap `Ctrl-C`.
 Wait for AEM to shutdown.
-When the shutdown process is complete, the command line prompt will be available.
+When the shutdown process is complete, the command line prompt is available.

 ## Optional local AEM runtime set up tasks